Exercises and associated data

 Exercises

 1. Fit a model that uses a spline of time (using bs = 'bs') and a Negative Binomial family in mvgam for comparisons.
-Plot the 1st derivative of this temporal spline and describe how (or if) it differs from that of model5
+Plot the 1st derivative of this temporal spline and describe how (or if) it differs from the 1st derivative of the GP effect of model5

 2. Plot extrapolations from the spline model and take a few notes describing how these differ from the GP predictions in model5